Banner Photo Credit: Farm & Food Care Saskatchewan

 Antimicrobial resistance is a global One Health issue, particularly with respect to antibiotics.
 When these bacteria survive and continue to replicate and the infection does not go away, antimicrobial resistance can be a cause.
 Treatment of disease may require the use of a different, more powerful antimicrobial to target these resistant bacteria.
 The problem is there are only a limited number of antimicrobials.

 CAHI and its members have supported antimicrobial stewardship for a long time, particularly for the responsible use of medically important antimicrobials.
-CAHI fully supports recent and upcoming changes made by Health Canada to how antimicrobials can be used to support animal health.
+CAHI fully supports changes made by Health Canada to how antimicrobials can be used to support animal health.

 ROADMAP TO REDUCING THE NEED FOR ANTIBIOTICS